Stormé DeLarverie

 Stormé DeLarverie (c.
-December 24, 1920 – May 24, 2014) was an American known as the butch lesbian whose scuffle with police was, according to DeLarverie and many eyewitnesses, the spark that ignited the Stonewall uprising, spurring the crowd to action.
-Born in New Orleans, to an interracial couple, she is remembered as a gay civil rights icon and entertainer who performed and hosted at the Apollo Theater and Radio City Music Hall.
+December 24, 1920 – May 24, 2014) was an American known as the lesbian whose scuffle with police was, according to DeLarverie and many eyewitnesses, the spark that ignited the Stonewall uprising, spurring the crowd to action.
+Born in New Orleans, to an interracial couple, She is remembered as a gay civil rights icon and entertainer who performed and hosted at the Apollo Theater and Radio City Music Hall.
 She worked for much of her life as an MC, singer, bouncer, bodyguard, and volunteer street patrol worker, the last of which earned DeLarverie the moniker, "guardian of lesbians in the Village".
 She is known as "the Rosa Parks of the gay community."

 Personal life

 DeLarverie's mother was Black and worked as a domestic worker in her white father's home.
 Due to her biracial status, her birth was never registered but she celebrated birthdays on December 24, Christmas Eve.

 Her father paid for her education and she was largely raised by her grandfather.
 She said of her childhood, "The white kids were beating me up; the Black kids were.
 Everybody was jumping on me. ...
 For being a negro with a white face."
 She described realizing her attraction to women near the age of eighteen.

 Biracial and androgynous, DeLarverie could pass for white or Black, male or female.
-Trying to abide cross-dressing laws by wearing feminine clothes simply lead to being twice picked up on the streets by police who mistook her for a drag queen.
+Trying to abide by cross-dressing laws by wearing feminine clothes simply led to being twice picked up on the streets by police who mistook her for a drag queen.

-She lived with partner, Diana, a dancer, for about 25 years until Diana died in the 1970s.
+She lived with partner Diana, a dancer, for about 25 years until Diana died in the 1970s.
 According to her friend Lisa Cannistraci, DeLarverie carried a photograph of Diana with her at all times.